 25

-"Skip Beat!" premiered in the fall of 2008, making an immediate impact as a standout shoujo title.
-The story centers around Kyouko Mogami, a determined young woman who wholeheartedly supports her friend—and secret crush—Shoutarou Fuwa.
+Debuting in the fall of 2008, "Skip Beat!" quickly established itself as a must-watch shoujo anime, thanks to its compelling story and vibrant characters.
+The narrative follows Kyouko Mogami, a spirited young woman who devotes herself to supporting her childhood friend—and secret crush—Shoutarou Fuwa.

 ActionMechaMystery